Find out about the VAT liability of insurance transactions and insurance related services.

 - the risk covered by the insurance is that of the customer and not the risk of the supplier of the goods or services

-There will be an exempt supply of insurance to the tenant, but where the landlord arranges insurance for the tenants covering their risks and naming them as insured parties on the contract, for example, household insurance so that the supply of insurance is passing from the insurer via the landlord to the tenant.
+There will be an exempt supply of insurance to the tenant, however where the landlord arranges insurance for the tenants covering their risks and naming them as insured parties on the contract, for example, household insurance so that the supply of insurance is passing from the insurer via the landlord to the tenant.

 If you’re a supplier of goods or services and arrange insurance cover for your customers, you may be able to treat the insurance premium received from your customer for onward payment to the insurer as a disbursement – more information on disbursements is given in paragraph 13.4.

 If you’re charging an additional amount to your customers for your services of arranging the insurance, see paragraph 11.2.

 If you’re receiving a fee or commission for supplying insurance related services with other services or goods, or both, the VAT treatment of the related services will depend upon a number of factors.
 Even where your services meet the criteria for exemption laid out in section 8 and section 9 it will not automatically follow that any fee or commission you receive will be exempt.